Have you ever noticed your voice changing depending on who you are speaking with, it may be higher, squeakier, lower or a deeper quality?

 “I never meant it that way”?

-I learnt a while ago that my emotions could colour my vocal tone.
+I learnt a while ago that my emotions could colour my tone of voice.
 What that means is the quality of pitch and volume, harshness or warmth in my speaking would fluctuate depending on how I felt and what I thought about the conversation or song.
-Most of the time now, understanding and practicing good vocal technique saves my voice from being influenced by my emotions and thoughts.
+Most of the time now, understanding and practicing good voice technique saves my voice from being influenced by my emotions and thoughts.
 I am fully conscious of my environment and how I am feeling each time I use my voice.
 I adjust the way I use my breath, larynx, mouth, tongue, jaw and lips.
-All of these critical aspects that make the voice work must be managed to avoid the fluctuation in your vocal tone under different circumstances and control the signals it ends up sending to others.
+All of these critical aspects that make the voice work must be managed to avoid the fluctuation in your tone under different circumstances and control the signals it ends up sending to others.

 “The voice is the organ of the soul”Henry Wadsworth Longfellow